 Your SaaS company is growing, but you’re not sure if that growth is actually profitable.
 CAC, LTV, and churn are the three metrics that answer that question definitively—and they’re exactly the kind of numbers a Fractional CFO for SaaS Companies uses to separate “revenue growth” from “profitable growth.”

 These North Star metrics work together to reveal whether your business model is sustainable or whether you’re slowly burning cash with every new customer you sign.
+They also help forecast future revenue and assess the long-term health of your business.
 This guide breaks down what each metric means, how to calculate them accurately, and how to use them to make smarter decisions about where to invest for growth.

 What Are SaaS North Star Metrics